South Florida Bulls women's soccer: Denise Schilte-Brown era (2006–present)

-USF followed their conference tournament championship with a regular season conference title and appearance in the 2018 AAC Tournament Championship, but lost to Memphis 3–0.
-They returned to the NCAA Tournament where they beat Albany 5–1 in the first round before losing 3–1 to eventual national champion Florida State.
+USF followed their conference tournament championship with a regular season conference title and appearance in the 2018 AAC tournament championship, but lost to Memphis 3–0.
+They returned to the NCAA tournament where they beat Albany 5–1 in the first round before losing 3–1 to eventual national champion Florida State.
 The Bulls and Memphis switched their conference results the next season, with USF coming in second to undefeated Memphis in the regular season then defeating the Tigers in the 2019 conference tournament.
-In the NCAA Tournament, USF upset Florida 4–2 in the first round, then shut out No. 4 Washington 2–0 to win a team record 16 games for the season and reach the Round of 16 for the first time, where they were defeated 2–1 by No. 1 seed Florida State, being eliminated by the Seminoles for the second year in a row.
+In the NCAA tournament, USF upset Florida 4–2 in the first round, then shut out No. 4 Washington 2–0 to win a team record 16 games for the season and reach the Round of 16 for the first time, where they were defeated 2–1 by No. 1 seed Florida State, being eliminated by the Seminoles for the second year in a row.
 Senior Évelyne Viens was named to the second team all-American list.

 In the 2020 season, which was delayed until the spring of 2021 because of the COVID-19 pandemic, the Bulls finished with their first undefeated regular season in program history with a 7–0–2 record, winning the regular season conference title for the second time in three seasons.
 Dubbed by local media and fans as "The InvinciBulls" (a play on the nickname given to Arsenal F.C. when they won the Premier League unbeaten in 2003–04), the 2020 Bulls had five members of the team named to the first team all-conference list.
-They won the conference tournament for the third time in four years and won it on home turf for the first time in program history to clinch a spot in their seventh NCAA Tournament.
+They won the conference tournament for the third time in four years and won it on home turf for the first time in program history to clinch a spot in their seventh NCAA tournament.
 They were beaten in the second round by No. 7 Texas A&M.

 In 2021, the Bulls won the regular season AAC crown again, making it five straight years of them winning either the regular season or tournament conference title.
-They lost to Memphis on penalty kicks in the conference tournament title game, but were still selected for the NCAA Tournament.
+They lost to Memphis on penalty kicks in the conference tournament title game, but were still selected for the NCAA tournament.
 They fell in the first round of the tournament to NC State.

+Schilte-Brown left the Bulls after the 2023 season (in which the Bulls won the AAC East Division) to become the coach of Tampa's newly founded USL Super League club Tampa Bay Sun FC.
+Her husband Chris, who served as USF's associate head coach and formerly coached VCU's women's soccer team took over as head coach beginning in 2024.